clean-coder-lead-1/assignments/README.md

 Accept the assignment in a language of your choice - you will get a repo of your own.
 Notice failing GitHub Actions.

-Go ahead and fix them.
+Go ahead and fix them on the main branch itself.
 Have fun :)

 [C](https://classroom.github.com/a/bjgk-Zih) |
 [C++](https://classroom.github.com/a/tg9I6Yz4) |